 - U.S. Preventive Services Task Force Program: Provides scientific, administrative, and dissemination support for the independent U.S. Preventive Services Task Force, enabling the Task Force to make evidence-based recommendations on clinical preventive services.

-- Division of Health Information Technology: Develops and disseminates evidence to inform policy and practice on how health information technology can improve the quality of health care.
+- Division of Digital Healthcare Research: Develops and disseminates evidence to inform policy and practice on how health information technology can improve the quality of healthcare.